Autodesk/sydevs/getting_started/part03.md

 However the use of `std::cout` within a node is not recommended practice.
 One problem with `std::cout` is that it does not indicate the point in simulated time at which each output occurred.
 Let's find a better way to extract information from the simulation.

-Delete the following line of code, which imports the standard output stream, from the top of the file `square_wave_closed_system.h`.
+Find the file **square_wave_closed_system.h** and delete the following line of code, which imports the standard output stream.

 ```cpp
 #include <iostream>